Visit Upper Geyser Basin in Yellowstone: Guide, Features, Tips, and Map

 VISIT UPPER GEYSER BASIN: BISCUIT BASIN

-The final section of the Upper Geyser Basin also shies away from the large crowds that usually visit the Old Faithful area.
-Sitting remotely, a few miles north on the Grand Loop Road, the place stores some of the “precious gems” and have practically no visitors.
+The final section of the Upper Geyser Basin also shies away from larger crowds typical for the Old Faithful area.
+Sitting remotely, a few miles north on the Grand Loop Road, the place stores some of the precious gems and have practically no visitors.

 The amount of the guests, however, depends on the season.
-While you can visit this isolated section of the Upper Geyser Basin and enjoy serenity in fall or early spring, in summer, more nature enthusiasts walk down a short, 0.5-mile loop boardwalk.
-Yet the place never gets as crowded as the rest of the basin.
+While you can visit this isolated section of the Upper Geyser Basin and enjoy its serenity in fall or early spring, in summer, more nature enthusiasts walk down a short, 0.5-mile loop boardwalk.
+Yet even during this time the place never gets as crowded as the rest of the basin.

 Name